LeanerCloud/AutoSpotting/README.md

 * Easy to install and set up on existing environments, see the installation steps below for more details
-* Designed for AutoScaling groups with long-running instances
+* Designed for use against AutoScaling groups with relatively long-running instances, where it's acceptable to run costlier on-demand instances from time to time, as opposed to short-term batch processing tasks
-* Should be compatible with any higher level AWS services internally backed by AutoScaling, such as ECS or Beanstalk.
+* Supports higher level AWS services internally backed by AutoScaling, such as ECS or Elastic Beanstalk.
-* Optimizes for high availability over lowest costs whenever possible
+* Optimizes for high availability over lowest costs whenever possible, but it still often achieves significant cost savings.
-* Minimalist implementation, leveraging and relying on battle-tested AWS services - mainly AutoScaling and ELB - for all the mission-critical stuff:
+* Minimalist implementation, leveraging and relying on battle-tested AWS services - mainly AutoScaling - for all the mission-critical stuff:
   * instance health checks
   * replacement of terminated instances
-  * ELB integration
+  * ELB or ALB integration
   * horizontal scaling
+* Should be compatible out of the box with most AWS services that integrate with your AutoScaling groups, such as CodeDeploy, CloudWatch, etc. as long as they support instances attached later to existing groups
+* Can automatically replace any instance types with any instance types available on the spot market
+  * as long as they are cheaper and at least as big
+  * it doesn't matter if the original instance is available on the spot market: for example it is often seen to replace t2.medium with better m4.large instances, as long as they happen to be cheaper.
+* Self-contained, has no runtime dependencies on external infrastructure, except for the regional EC2 and AutoScaling API endpoints
-* Minimal cost overhead, within the Lambda free tier and with low bandwidth costs
+* Minimal cost overhead, typically a few cents per month
+  * backed by Lambda, with typical execution time well within the Lambda free tier
+  * all you pay for running it are tiny bandwidth costs, measured in cents/month, for performing API calls against all regional API endpoints of the EC2 and AutoScaling AWS services.

 ## Getting Started ##

 ### Requirements ###

-* You will need credentials to an AWS account able to run CloudFormation stacks.
+* You will need credentials to an AWS account able to start CloudFormation stacks.
 * Some of the following steps assume you have the AWS cli tool installed, but the setup can also be done manually using the AWS console or using other tools able to launch CloudFormation stacks and set tags on AutoScaling groups.